chapmanjacobd/library/README.md

     lb tubeupdate

-You can also include your own yt-dlp download archive to skip downloaded videos and stop before scanning the full playlist.
+You can also include your own yt-dlp download archive to skip downloaded videos and speed up playlist scanning.

     lb tubeupdate --yt-dlp-config download_archive=rel/loc/archive.txt